-Luckily there were a handful of shops in the Monti District, a quiet residential region of the city northeast of the Colosseum.
-The Professor and my trust Lonely Planet guide told me this was the best place to shop in Rome.
+Luckily, there were a handful of shops in the Monti District, a quiet residential region of the city northeast of the Colosseum.
+My trust Lonely Planet guide told me this was the best place to shop in Rome.
 We popped into a few vintage clothing shops, snatching up a sweet leather The Bridge bag for a ridiculous price.

 We checked out a few more vintage shops in Monti, but I found only costume jewelry (not really my taste).
 I’d read in my Lonely Planet guide about a small vintage jewelry shop in the area and was intrigued.
 It sounded too good to be true, but it was worth a shot.
 There was nothing to lose but a little cash.

 Love at First Sight

 After walking along the beautiful streets of Rome for a few blocks I was standing face to face with one of the most amazing vintage jewelry collections I’d ever seen.
 All four walls of the small shop were covered in cases and shelves packed full of pristine vintage fine and costume jewelry.

 Within seconds I lay eyes on IT, the find to end all finds.
 I bee-lined, nearly knocking over The Professor in my mad dash.
 Hanging on the wall was the most beautiful citrine and green aventurine necklace.
 I admired it hanging there so daintily, just whispering my name.

 One touch was all it took to fall in love.
 The weight, the texture of the stones, the filigree settings...it was perfect.
 For a split second I stood there imagining myself wearing it for special occasions.
 Then I saw the price.